Life After Weight Loss Surgery

 Changes in Physical Activity

 Exercise plays a very crucial role in success after weight loss surgery.
 Because the body consumes fewer calories after surgery, it may look for an alternative source of energy by burning muscle instead of fat.
 Exercise helps to prevent this, in addition to altering the metabolism to help patients lose weight at a faster rate.
 All patients are encouraged to participate in at least 30 minutes of moderate exercise, four to five times a week.
-Dr. Kim or Dr. Holden may recommend more exercise for some patients during the follow-up examination.
+Your surgeon may recommend more exercise for some patients during the follow-up examination.

 Following these and many other recommended lifestyle changes will help ensure the most successful weight loss results immediately after surgery and for years to come.
-For more information on specific lifestyle changes, please schedule an appointment with Dr. Kim or Dr. Holden.
+For more information on specific lifestyle changes, please schedule an appointment with one of our surgeons.

-A major component to our successful weight loss program at the Kim Bariatric Institute is the continued education and tremendous amount of emotional support and encouragement our patients receive to get them through the difficult weight loss surgery recovery process.
-Patients are encouraged to attend our helpful support groups and participate in other support services with their families and friends.
+A major component to our successful weight loss program at the DFW Bariatric Institute is the continued education and tremendous amount of emotional support and encouragement our patients receive to get them through the difficult weight loss surgery recovery process.
+Patients are encouraged to watch our helpful virtual support videos and participate in other support services with their families and friends.
+Our support programs educate patients on important topics related to weight loss and offer words of encouragement when patients need them the most.
+We want patients to know that they are never alone on their journey to a healthier and happier life, and they always have someone to turn to during the toughest times of recovery.
 Our support programs educate patients on important topics related to weight loss and offer words of encouragement when patients need them the most.
 We want patients to know that they are never alone on their journey to a healthier and happier life, and they always have someone to turn to during the toughest times of recovery.

-Join The Kim Bariatric Institute Weight Loss Surgery Program
+Join The DFW Bariatric Institute Weight Loss Surgery Program